 Styling grey painted furniture

-Styling blue painted furniture
+Styling dark blue painted furniture